HONR 054: Apocalyptic America, 3 credit hrs.

 HONR 198: Independent Study, 1-3 credit hrs.

 To encourage independent scholarship, students may earn Honors credit in an approved independent study either within the Honors Program or another department.
-Examples include a scientific experiment, a painting, a work of literary criticism, a short film or a research paper based on community service learning.
+Examples include a scientific experiment, a painting, a work of literary criticism, a short film or a reserach paper based on community service learning.
 The product typically is a written work that is presented at a public forum near semester's end.
 The project is coordinated with the Honors Program and completed in conjunction with a faculty adviser.
 Interested students must consult with the Honors Program director.
-Prereq.: Sophomore or higher standing and consent of the Honors Program director.

 HONR 199: Honors Senior Thesis, 3 credit hrs.